neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Triggers a contract invocation that requires a user's signature.
+Executes a contract invocation that requires a user's signature.

 #### Parameters